 Ragged University As An Agnostic, Open, Space For Discussion

-Ragged University is not about an organisation presiding over who gets to share or discuss ideas but much more a social enquiry into our means of learning.
+Ragged University is not about an organisation presiding over who gets to share or discuss ideas but much more a social enquiry into our means of learning; it is socially and intellectually agnostic.
 The notion that as an organised practice ‘Ragged University events’ are setting up people as authorities on subjects is a misapprehension of what is happening – events are situations where people have come together to share what they have invested their time in.

 From the parameters of meeting together in social spaces and taking the time to listen to and discuss the ideas put forth, the boundaries of what one individual can impose on another are limited in scope.
 The aim is to be able to set up the circumstances for learning through opportunities to discuss.
 Pre-deciding what is scientific and un-scientific moves knowledge from the realm of experience to that of politics; it is politicising science and learning in ways which are unhelpful.